crowdmodeling20ss/exercise2/README.md

 ## AddPedestrian.py
 AddPedestrian.py can take 1 or 2 system arguments depending on the functionality.
-	First argument is the ".scenario" file name and it is mandatory Second argument is optional and it depends on whether you would like to keep the existing pedestrians in the scenario or not.
+	-First argument is the ".scenario" file name and it is mandatory.
+	-Second argument is optional and it depends on whether you would like to keep the existing pedestrians in the scenario or not.
 If you want to keep the pedestrians and just append the new ones in "add_pedestrian.json", this argument should be 1.
 If you want to override the pedestrians with the new ones in "add_pedestrian.json", this argument should be 0.
 Not giving any arguments also overrides the pedestrians.

 	Example to override: